chrstnmrys/OPenCV_Basics_MeXE4102_AdanCarlKenneth_RayosChristineMae/README.md

 Process the Images
 - Apply OpenCV blurring techniques to every image

-Show a List of Image Filenames and Specify the filename of the image to process
+Specify the filename of the image to process
 - Check if the target image exists in the folder

 Display different blurring technique on the table (Original Image, Gaussian Blur, Median Blur)